Why Education Matters

 The provision of early care and education and school age services are provided in a variety of settings in North Carolina for both typically and atypically developing children ages birth to twelve.

-Education requirements for staff vary based on where you work and the funding stream that supports your position.
+Education requirements for staff vary based on the place of employment and requirements of funders supporting the services.

 Requirement by Setting